Goals and Performance Highlights

 Corporate Strategy

-The Company has established four strategic pillars (4 Pillars Strategy) to strengthen the organization’s long-term resilience in addressing climate-related risks and opportunities under the climate scenarios described above.
+The Company has established four strategic pillars to strengthen the organization’s long-term resilience in addressing climate-related risks and opportunities under the climate scenarios described above.
 The details are as follows:

 1